 And so it went for my six Christmases working at the newspaper.
 I couldn’t wait each year to see what the kids had requested (a real spaceship), the pictures they had drawn for Santa (a can of Slimfast, for obvious reasons), the promises they had made if Santa would just grant their Christmas wish (I will never lick my sister again!).
 Deciphering the young handwriting and typesetting those letters became my absolute favorite part of the Christmas season.

-I thought my days of helping Santa had come to an end when I made a career change in 2007.
+I thought my days of helping Santa had come to an end when I made a career change.
 Working at United Cerebral Palsy of Huntsville of Huntsville & Tennessee Valley, Inc. (UCP Huntsville) was surely a wonderful opportunity for numerous reasons, but I was secretly a little sad to no longer be an honorary elf.

 However, that Jolly Old Elf still had plans for me.
 UCP Huntsville also has a direct connection to the North Pole!
 Many years ago, my director informed me, Santa enlisted the help of UCP to help him respond to all of those Christmas wishes and, in return, he helps UCP raise money to support services for the local individuals and families we serve.